MaxDol8888/codeclubrhiwbina/readme.md

 A way of making GUI's in python (sidenote there are better libraries)

 ### Reflection
-TODO:: need to explain this further
+TODO:: find a good way of explaining this

+### Encapsulation
+TODO:: find a good way of explaining this